* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Something we grow in the winter here are strawberries.
 We plant the type of plants that produce small berries and throughout the year we get a few here and there.
-We now live in the Strawberry Capital of Texas so the strawberry farmers have planted their fields.
-These should be ready to harvest around the end of February or the beginning of March.
-They grow the larger berries.
+We now live in the Strawberry Capital of Texas so the strawberry farmers have planted their fields with larger berries.
+These large strawberries should be ready to harvest around the end of February or the beginning of March.
 One farmer was nice enough to give us 100 plants back in January of 2020.
 They grew amazingly.

-This is the first year (2020) we have planted winter flowers.
-It got down to 27 degrees here the other night and they did fine.
+This is the first year (December of 2020) that we have planted winter flowers.
+It got down to 27 degrees Fahrenheit here the other night and they did fine.

 What did we plant?